| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 to farmed red deer (Cervus elaphus) over the winter period thus replacing the

 traditional ration of rolled grain of the equivalent feed value.
-It was found that
+It was found

 rapeseed oil cake ration of 0.2 kg per day per animal over the winter period